TRADITIONAL MOUNTAINEERING

 travelers that cell phones can communicate from urban-facing slopes or summits.

-They can also help locate a stranded traveler.
+They can also help locate an injured stranded traveler.

 Currently, the case is been made for the inclusion of the common digital cell